vktr274/cnn-affect-recognition/README.md

 ])
 ```

 We used AdamW and the same hyperparameters as before.
 After 11h 48m the training unfortunately crashed.
 The training looked promising until then.
-The following graph shows the training progress before the crash.
+The following graph shows the training progress before the crash (blue is validation loss and accuracy, orange is training loss and accuracy).

 ![ResNet50 From Tensorflow Pretrained On ImageNet - AdamW - 3x Dataset - Augmented](./graphs/resnet50_crashed_training_3x_plus_aug.png)

+Next we tried the smaller dataset with the same Sequential model for on-the-fly augmentations so the training would be faster.

 ## Results